Diary from My Disappearance

 Written in the same effortless style as The Ice Beneath Her, and with the same dark twists that leave you chilled to the bone – this is the stand alone continuation of Hanne Lagerlind-Schön and Peter Lindgren’s story.

 Diary from My Disappearance was named Best Swedish Crime Novel of the Year by the Swedish Crime Writers’ Academy in 2017.
+In 2018, it was awarded the prestigious Glass Key, naming it Best Nordic Crime Novel from 2017 by Crime Writers of Scandinavia.

 “The atmosphere is quite horror movie-esque in Camilla Grebe’s tenth suspense novel, which is one of her best ones yet. […] Grebe handles her Ormberg with understanding and sensibility, and she succeeds in portraying something entirely new through her carefully constructed and eccentric cast of characters.”